 Forest School uses a range of learner-centred processes to create a community for development and learning.

 As per the FSA's ethos and principles, our Forest School offers pupils regular opportunities to achieve and develop confidence and self-esteem through hands on learning experiences in a natural woodland environment.
 Through their engagement in Forest School, we also hope that pupils will start to foster a life-long relationship with nature and gain a greater respect for and appreciation of the natural world.

-Our Forest School is led by Mr Rees who is a Level 3 qualified Forest School practitioners and supported by Miss Williams.
+Our Forest School is led by Mr Rees who is a Level 3 qualified Forest School practitioner and supported by Miss Williams.

 Expect to get muddy in the forest – Remember “There's no such thing as bad weather, only unsuitable clothing" (Wainright, 1973)